Hospice Care Providers: What You Need to Know

 Medicaid Eligibility

-Medicaid provides coverage for hospice care for eligible individuals, subject to state-specific guidelines.
+Medicaid offers coverage for hospice care services, providing crucial support for eligible individuals.

 Source: CMS/State Medicaid agencies